-Year Ended December 31, 2017 Compared to Year Ended December 31, 2016

-Net revenue.
-Our net revenue increased from RMB591.1 million in 2016 to RMB2,250.9 million (US\$340.2 million) in 2017, primarily due to the increase in the loan origination volume facilitated through our marketplace, which increased from approximately RMB11.8 billion in 2016 to RMB19.8 billion (US\$3.1 billion) in 2017.
-The total service fees we were entitled to collect from our borrowers, net of value-added tax, increased from RMB2.7 billion in 2016 to RMB5.9 billion in 2017.
-The increase in net revenue was also due to the decrease of the stand-ready liability from investor assurance program managed by us as a percentage of the total service fees we are entitled to collect associated with newly facilitated loans from 73.5% in 2016 to 47.6% in 2017.
+Year Ended December 31, 2017 Compared to Year Ended December 31, 2016 marketplace, which increased from approximately RMB11.8 billion in 2016 to RMB19.8 billion (US\$3.1 billion) in 2017.
+The increase in net revenue was also due to our improved risk management capabilities, manifested by the decrease of the stand-ready liability from investor assurance program managed by us as a percentage of the total service fees we are entitled to collect associated with newly facilitated loans.